earredondo/PlantDiseaseDetection/README.md

 # PlantDiseaseDetection
-Nutrient deficiency detection in plants
+Nutrient deficiency detection in plants.
 In development